How We Teach AT MORLEY VICTORIA

 At Morley Victoria we know our children so well on an individual level and ensure that each lesson is pitched correctly so that all learners achieve the lesson outcome and that work is scaffolded appropriately for each individual to do this successfully.
 We are also mindful of pushing the more able children further within their learning too, to ensure their knowledge base becomes even broader and deeper.

 Within each subject there are key concepts that are developed each year to ensure progression and development within that particular strand of the National Curriculum.
 For example, in History we have the key theme of ‘Empire’ in which we work hard to develop each year; and in art we develop the 7 elements of art each year.
+We ensure component knowledge is built upon to ensure progression in every lesson.
+See below for some sample concept tracking.

 Our Lesson Design